-With an associate of applied science in surgical technology, students will prepare for a rewarding career as a surgical technologist.
+With an associate of applied science in surgical technology, you’ll be prepared for a rewarding career as a surgical technologist.

-Surgical technologists are allied health professionals who are an integral part of the team of medical practitioners providing care to patients in a variety of surgical settings.
-The individual works under the direction of a surgeon to ensure that the operating room is safe, that the equipment functions properly, and that the operative procedure is conducted under conditions that maximize patient safety.
-They are often referred to as operating room technicians.
+As an integral part of the team of medical practitioners providing care to patients in a variety of surgical settings, you’ll work under the direction of a surgeon to ensure the operating room is safe, the equipment functions properly and the operative procedure is conducted under conditions that maximize patient safety.
+You may also be called an operating room technician.

 What job duties do surgical technologists perform?

 - Check non-sterile equipment like sterilizers, lights, suction machines, electrosurgical units and diagnostic equipment